Products containing caffeine are amongst the five most traded commodities on earth.

 Not only does this confirm the obvious – no caffeine before bedtime – but it also shows that drinking caffeine as much as 6-8 hours before bed causes poorer sleep.

-In my clinical experience, caffeine is the most likely hidden culprit intruding on my clients’ sleep.
+In our experience, caffeine is the most likely hidden culprit intruding on our clients’ sleep.

 Overconsuming caffeine later in the day typically leads to a caffeine-induced state of insomnia (not the actual medical condition, although it might feel the same).